Tag: Ruth Wright Dominy

 Polo was played in Cape Town in 1885 at a club formed by army officers, and in Natal by the officers stationed at Fort Napier, in Pietermaritzburg; a year later, they formed the Garrison Polo Club.

 Play in Transvaal began in Johannesburg in 1894, when the owner of the Goldfields Hotel founded a polo club.
-The game was dominated by the military, but civilian clubs sprouted in several places.
+The game was dominated by the military, but civilian clubs like this did sprout up in several places.

 Someone must have the history of Harrismith polo.
 I hope.
 The first polo field I remember was in the sixties on the far side of the railway tracks; you drove under the subway to get there.
 Across the road was the sportsfields: a hockey field and then the cricket oval.
 Legend has it that Jimmy Horsley once hit a famous six across the hockey field, across the road and onto the polo clubhouse roof!